 Good news, gamers.
 There are quite a few options you can choose from to get rid of that gaming clutter.

-15 Best Places to Sell Your Video Games
+15 Best Places to Sell Video Games

 The classic online forum of Craigslist is the staple for selling unwanted stuff that clutters your home.
 Bikes, armoires, chairs, basically anything you can think of, craigslist has probably been the middleman between buyer and seller.

-What better place to sell a bunch of games.
+What better place to sell a bunch of video games.
 A friend of mine sold his Rock Band instruments and peripherals for a pretty penny, where they wouldn’t have even taken it at places like GameStop.

 Decluttr is a great app for selling all of your old electronics.
 On the website, you can even lookup whatever it is you’re looking to sell and get an instant valuation to see if it’s worth putting on the market.

+No need to worry about shipping costs.
 This wildly lauded company allows you to ship your items for free using UPS, a fast, direct payment via PayPal or direct deposit, and they guarantee the best possible price for what you are selling.

 Millions of people recommend Decluttr, and it constantly receives 5-star reviews and ratings and is featured on major news and tech outlets like NBC News, ABC News, and The Penny Hoarder.

-Can you sell your games at GameStop for money?
+Can you sell video games at GameStop for money?
 You can, but it will not be as much as they give you for in-store credit.
 This is an incentive for you to spend the credit you earned in-store.
 This is a pretty universal model for many different businesses in which exchanges take place.

 But does GameStop deal only in games?
 Does GameStop buy DVDs 2018?
 They don’t, unfortunately.
 They deal only in games and gaming accessories.
 However, you can still easily sell those DVD collections on some of the other entries on the list.